uoe-eng/tabularasa/README.md

 * `configuration` - A `Configuration` schema object.

-### SLDRoot
+### TRRoot

-The `SLDRoot` component also takes the following properties:
+The `TRRoot` component also takes the following properties:

 * `collections` - An object containing collections, keyed by collection name.

-### SLDList
+### TRList

-The `SLDList` component also takes the following properties:
+The `TRList` component also takes the following properties:

 * `name` - The name of the generated table.
-This is used to identify the table, for example `SLDRoot` will provide the tab title.
+This is used to identify the table, for example `TRRoot` will provide the tab title.
 * `collection` - An array of 'data' items.

-### SLDDetail
+### TRDetail

-The `SLDDetail` component is not usually called directly, being used inside a `Dialog` launched when a row is clicked on.
+The `TRDetail` component is not usually called directly, being used inside a `Dialog` launched when a row is clicked on.

 It takes the following properties: